mberk/rss-wwc-2023-prediction-competition/README.md

 # Welcome to the RSS Women's World Cup 2023 Prediction Competition!

 # Entries are now closed!
-The live leaderboard will be added shortly
+The live leaderboard can be viewed [here](leaderboard.csv)

 The organisers are grateful to [Smartodds](https://www.smartodds.co.uk/) for their continued support in sponsoring this competition and its previous editions